aholachek/redux-usage-report/README.md

 ## Redux Usage Report

-This library allows you to replace a generic object with a proxied object and track which part of the object is accessed.
-I made it to help me track which parts of the store were actually being used on various parts of a large Redux application, but it could also have other applications, such as quickly creating a minimal stub data object for tests.
+This library allows you to replace a generic object with a proxied object and track which parts of the object are accessed.
+I made it to help me track which parts of the store were actually being used on various parts of a large Redux application.

+It could also have other applications, such as quickly creating a minimal stub data object for tests by tracking which parts of the object the test actually requires.

 It exports two functions: the generic helper `trackObjectUse`, and `generateReduxReport`.